WajhR/Professional_README_Generator/README.md

   ## installation
-  The following dependencies must be installed to run the application dlkghsldkhgs
+  The following dependencies must be installed to run the application inquirer, fs, util
   ## test
-  ldshg;sdlhg
+  node index.js
   ## usuage
-  In order to use this app, lksdhg
+  In order to use this app, run in the terminal
   ## contributors
-  lsdgh
+  n/a
   ## license
   MIT
   ##questions
+  WajhR